njenia/envgrd/README.md

 - **Onboarding**: New team members clone the repo and miss required environment variables that aren't documented
 - **Multi-environment setups**: Variables work in development but are missing in staging or production configurations

-A CLI tool that scans codebases for environment variable usages using Tree-Sitter AST analysis and compares them with environment configuration files and exported shell variables.
+Envgrd is a CLI tool that scans codebases for environment variable usages using Tree-Sitter AST analysis and compares them with environment configuration files and exported shell variables.
 Unlike regex-based approaches, AST analysis provides accurate parsing that understands code structure, handles edge cases correctly, and supports dynamic pattern detection across multiple languages with less false-positives and better accuracy.

+**💡 Tip**: Automate drift detection by using `envgrd` as a post-merge git hook to catch issues automatically after pulling code.

 ## Features